T. W. Boehm: History

-Johann Georg Boehm and his wife Caroline, née Koenig, and their family which included T. W. Boehm, emigrated from Germany, arriving at Port Adelaide on the Zebra (Captain Hahn) on 2 January 1839, and helped found the town of Hahndorf.
-He was educated at the local Old Lutheran Church school, then from around 1849 undertook further training with the aim of becoming a teacher; first under Pastor Gothard Daniel Fritzsche (20 July 1797 – 2 November 1863) at the Old Evangelical Lutheran Church, Löbethal, then at Bethany and at Tanunda under the Rev. Dr. Carl Wilhelm Ludwig Muecke (16 July 1815 – 4 January 1898).
+Johann Georg Boehm, his wife Caroline Koenig, and their family which included Boehm, emigrated from Germany, arriving at Port Adelaide on on 2 January 1839, and helped found the town of Hahndorf.
+Boehm was educated at the local Old Lutheran Church school, then from around 1849 undertook further training with the aim of becoming a teacher; first under Pastor Gothard Daniel Fritzsche (20 July 1797 – 2 November 1863) at the Old Evangelical Lutheran Church, Löbethal, then at Bethany and at Tanunda under Carl Wilhelm Ludwig Muecke (16 July 1815 – 4 January 1898).
 He began teaching at the Hahndorf Lutheran church school in 1854.

 In 1857 he opened a private school in his home, criticised by fundamentalist Lutherans for his use of secular textbooks as well as the traditional Bible and catechism.
-In this he may have been influenced by Dr. Muecke, who also ran into antagonism from conservative Lutherans, who considered him a dangerous liberal.
+In this he may have been influenced by Muecke, who also ran into antagonism from conservative Lutherans, who considered him a dangerous liberal.